Youngertss/easy_gem/README.md

 - To run Fastapi app (now still using uvicorn)
 - To run Postgres DB with alembic migrations and seed data (games and tags)
-- To run Redis server (more usage in future is expected)
+- To run Redis server
 - To run celery, celery_beat and flower

-Now 3 games are available: FortuneWheel, SafeHack, Miner All database models declared in file src/auth/models.py
+Now 3 games are available: FortuneWheel, SafeHack, Miner.

+All database models declared in file src/auth/models.py

 <h3>Here is instruction to the site</h3>
-The easiest way to start project on your local machine, is to use docker
+The easiest way to start the project on your local machine, is to use docker.

 Run in the root of project (add --build if it's first time)